 Astro’s Playroom is, in essence, a tech demo that’s been stretched out into almost a full game.
 Taking you roughly five hours to complete and also get the Platinum trophy for, Astro’s Playroom guides you through the history of PlayStation while bringing its own charms, namely in just how good it feels to play thanks to the DualSense functions.

 An innovative, consistently brilliant platformer, Astro’s Playroom is yet another reminder of how great Sony’s most underloved mascot can be.
-Here’s hoping they release another full-length Astro game on PS5, hopefully in the form of Astro Bot Rescue Mission 2.
+Here’s hoping they release another full-length Astro game on PS5, we’re praying in the form of Astro Bot Rescue Mission 2.

 Developer: Housemarque Publisher: SIE Release Date: April 30th, 2021